Marble floors are a joy to look at, but they require regular and careful maintenance.

 Once the floor is free from ‘surface dirt’, your next job is to use the poultice:

 Once you have clean looking marble, use a stone sealant to stop it becoming stained again.
+You can also contact professional tile cleaning services to help you.

 Once you have a fairly clean marble surface, your goal should be to keep it that way.
 It is much easier to maintain clean marble than it is to clean it once it is damaged.